crownstone/website/_posts/2020-03-04-crownstone-new-behaviour.md

 layout      : post
-title       : "Crownstone New Behaviour." description : "Crownstone new behaviour abilities allows you to adjust to guests, babysitters and much more!" tags        : [crownstone, smart home, rules, behaviour, guests, babysitter, dim lights, twilight mode, abilities] author      : annevanrossum picture     : attachments/blog/app_behaviour.png excerpt     : "Crownstones behaviour become smarter overnight.
+title       : "Crownstone New Behaviour." description : "Crownstone new behaviour abilities allows you to adjust to guests, babysitters and much more!" tags        : [crownstone, smart home, rules, guests, babysitter, dimmer, twilight mode] author      : annevanrossum picture     : attachments/blog/app_behaviour.png excerpt     : "Crownstones behaviour become smarter overnight.
 Now your house can react even more flexible to your presence of the presence of people in your household.
 There is a twilight mode that allows you to automatically dim lights when it is night.
 There is also a new section with abilities that can you enable."